satishPujars/DataBox-DIsk-Recurring-Order/README.md

 https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application

+>  explanation is given for ohter fields in Orderdata.json file itself

 III.
 Copy data from run.csx file and paste it in to script file which is in newly created funtion in portal.